The season Look

-The princesses and I usually like to spend the last weeks of the summer far away from the Riviera, where by this time of the year everyone’s face looks already like a hundred-percent-leather dog’s anus, boasting the visible signs of every single hour they did not spend sleeping, but spent instead trying to bring men half their age on their knees to sleep with them.
+The princesses and I usually like to spend the last weeks of the summer far away from the Riviera, where by this time of the year everyone’s face looks already like a hundred-percent-leather dog’s anus, boasting the visible signs of every single hour they spent trying to get men half their age to sleep on their laps.

-On the opposite side, the princesses and I like to start loosing our tan as soon as possible, to be candid again right in time for the up-coming season.
-Princess A.u.R.L often talks about the necessity of being as close to a blank canvas as possible, so that “every single drink that will be spilt upon it will be noticeable and worn with pride, like wrinkles and rubies” (Princess A.u.R.L, contrarily to Princess B.F.d.R is a very free-spirited soul).
+A different kind of breed, the princesses and I like to start loosing our tan as soon as possible, to be candid again right in time for the up-coming season.
+Princess A.u.R.L often talks about the necessity of being as close to a blank canvas as possible, so that “every single drink that will be spilt upon it will be noticeable and worn with pride, just like wrinkles and rubies“.
+Princess A.u.R.L, contrarily to Princess B.F.d.R is a very free-spirited soul.

 Let’s say a ‘Look for the season’.
-Or, if one wants to be caustic, a ‘Look for the seasoned’.
+Or, if one wants to be caustic when referring to the Princesses, a ‘Look for the seasoned‘.

 by Lady Candice Appleby (. . .)